Driveiei/Final-Machine-Learning-German-Bank/README.md

 ![All_Feature_Correlation_Matrix](image_result/all_features.JPG)
 ![All_Feature_Accuracy](image_result/all_feature_acc.JPG)

 As we can see that, XG Boost, Gradient Boost, and Ada Boost have the best 3 ranking of accuracy.
-If I need to choose one method from my works, I must choose Ada Boost because from inspecting correlation matrix, Ada boost method predicts to give credit on people who shoudn't be given credit for 11.85% which is at least from all three methods.
+If I need to choose one method from my works, I must choose Ada Boost because from inspecting correlation matrix, Ada boost method predicts to give credit on people who shouldn't be given credit for 11.85% which is at least from all three methods.

 #### Feature Selection using Filter Method